PeterKwok1/CSE-312/README.md

 # CSE 312

 ## Description
-From their website: "Covers the fundamentals of full-stack web development and deployment with a strong emphasis on server-side code and functionality.
+"Covers the fundamentals of full-stack web development and deployment with a strong emphasis on server-side code and functionality.
 Students will develop a full-stack web application without the use of a pre-existing web server or web framework.
 Topics include HTTP, APIs, AJAX, databases, encryption, authentication, sockets, privacy, and security."

 ## Purpose
 This course was highly reccomended by an industry professional friend.